Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" height="30"/>

-> Peace is the result of retraining your mind to process life as it is, rather than as you think it should be.
+> Living a life that has a greater purpose and living up to it is the ultimate degree that we should strive for.

 <!-- QUOTE_END -->